-Through years of camping and preparing for my own 9-month car camping trip I was set to leave on a month ago, I’ve learned a thing or two about frugal camping hacks along the way.
+Through years of camping and preparing for my own 9-month car camping trip I was set to leave on in March of 2020, I’ve learned a thing or two about frugal camping hacks along the way.
 While you should buy your larger camping gear from reputable suppliers (because nobody likes a leaky tent), you’d be surprised at the kinds of dollar store camping hacks you can pull off on the cheap.

 I’m here to tell you all about those frugal dollar store camping hacks that can save you a ton of money and make your camping experience much more comfortable.
 For the following dollar store camping hacks, you can go to any of the major dollar stores in the United States.